Lawrence Gonzi: Prime minister

-Financial crisis and 2008 re-election
+2008 financial crisis re-election

-Gonzi was re-elected Prime Minister on 8 March 2008, in a deeply contested general election; he was the first Prime Minister in the euro area to be re-elected after introducing the euro.
+Gonzi was re-elected Prime Minister on 8 March 2008, in a deeply contested general election; he was the first prime minister in the euro area to be re-elected after introducing the euro.
 The Nationalist Party won this election with a majority of less than 1,200 votes, which translated in a one-seat majority.
 This proved to be the eventual undoing of the administration.
 In his first message to the nation at the beginning of this legislature, Gonzi said that the work of his government should be based on sustainable development, putting the environment on par with education and the economy.
 He relinquished his post as Minister of Finance in favour of Tonio Fenech, but assumed responsibility for the Malta Environment and Planning Authority (MEPA), in particular its reform.

-Gonzi's second government focused on crucial aspects of the Maltese economy, dealing with the repercussions of the financial crisis of 2007–2008.
+Gonzi's second government focused on crucial aspects of the Maltese economy, dealing with the repercussions of the 2008 financial crisis.
 His cabinet initiated various projects, such as SmartCity Malta and an architectural showcase project by Renzo Piano in Valletta.
 Gonzi's government provided financial aid and support to local industries, allowing investment to continue unimpeded and keeping unemployment low in the country.
 Guarantees were also provided to public-sector companies.
 In his response to the crisis, Gonzi's macroeconomic focus rested on the creation of employment opportunities.
 His economic policies were hailed by the President of the European Council, Herman Van Rompuy and the German chancellor, Angela Merkel.

 Throughout his administration as prime minister, the restructuring of the Maltese economy was accelerated; Malta became an attractive location for foreign direct investment in financial services, information technology, maritime and aviation hubs and high value-added manufacturing clusters.